keithbuhler/keithbuhler.github.io/teaching.md

 <img src="/img/measurelearning.png" alt="propermeasure" align="right" hspace="15" height="300" width="300">

-I have been teaching at the high school or college level for fifteen years, including three years as Master Tutor or Director of High School at classical academies.
-At universities, I have taught eight different courses:
+Over the last four years, I have taught eight courses at the University of Kentucky and at Asbury University.:

 ### Course Syllabi
 F2016 Business Ethics ([Syllabus](/syllabus334))
 F2016 Philosophy of CS Lewis ([Syllabus](/syllabus251))
-S2016 Philosophy of Religion ([Syllabus](/syllabus545))
+S2016 Philosophy of Religion
 S2016 Wisdom and Virtue  ([Syllabus](/syllabus S2015 293 wisdom))
 S2016 Health Care Ethics ([Syllabus](/syllabus S2016 305 health care))
-F2015 Health Care Ethics ([Syllabus](/syllabus S2016 305 health care))
+F2015 Health Care Ethics
 S2015 Introduction to Philosophy ([Syllabus](/syllabus200))
-F2014 Introduction to Philosophy ([Syllabus](/syllabus200))
+F2014 Introduction to Philosophy
 F2013 Introduction to Ethics ([Syllabus](https://docs.google.com/document/d/1u2FI836N6FcWWs2I5BrbLF1tQav9wjcDJiOU0bRkfRw/edit))
 S2013 Introduction to Logic

+I have been teaching at the high school or college level for fifteen years.
+In secondary schools, I served as Master Tutor for two years and Director of High School Studies for one year.
 You can see a complete list of courses taught on my [CV](/Buhler-CV.pdf).

 ### Official Student Evaluation Stats
-+  3.7 out of 4, cumulative average in overall teaching quality (University of Kentucky and Asbury University)
++  3.6 out of 4, cumulative average in overall teaching quality (University of Kentucky and Asbury University)
 +  3.5 out of 4, cumulative average in overall course quality

 ### Student Feedback Highlights ###